arnauoller/fabric-samples/logging-system/README.md

 ### Accept and terminate the contract

-This is running as *Digibank*; you've not acted as this organization before so in your 'Digibank' window run the following command in the
+This is running as *Employer*; you've not acted as this organization before so in your 'Employer' window run the following command in the
 `fabric-samples/commercial-paper/` directory
+//TODO: change this
 `./roles/digibank.sh`

-You can now run the applications to accept the contract and terminate the contract Change to the `commercial-paper/organization/digibank/application`
+You can now run the applications to accept the contract and terminate the contract
+//TODO: change this
+Change to the `commercial-paper/organization/digibank/application`

 *Add the Identity to be used*